Neutrollized/free-tier-gke/README.md

 - B2S @ $34USD/mth

 ## IMPORTANT
 The key to getting the savings here is to limit the amount of nodes in your cluster (until you need it).
-The 3 key settings to ensure this is `location`, `node_locations` and `node_count` (or `initial_node_count`).
+The 3 key settings to ensure this is `zone`, `node_locations` and `node_count` (defined by the `min-nodes` and `max-nodes` configurations).

-`location` specifies where to place the cluster (masters).
+`zone` specifies where to place the cluster (masters).
 By specifying a zone, you have a free, zonal cluster.
 If you replaced it with a region instead, it becomes a regional cluster -- ideal for a production cluster, but not part of the free tier offering.
+According to [GCP's free tier](https://cloud.google.com/free), a free `f1-micro` instance is only available in one of the following regions: `us-west1`, `us-central1`, `us-east1`.
+Unfortunately, `f1-micro` instances are too small to run GKE.

 Leaving `node_locations` blank will default your node to be in the same zone as your GKE cluster's zone.
 Any zone you specify will be **in addition** to the the cluster's zone (i.e. `node_locations = ["northamerica-northeast1-a",]`), meaning your nodes will span more than one zone.
 This is referred to as a multi-zone cluster.

 `node_count` specifies how many nodes **per zone** rather than the total node count in your cluster.
 Therefore, if you set 3 zones in `node_locations` with a `node_count` of 2, you're going to have 6 nodes in total.
+The upper limit on the `node_count` can be configured using the `--max-nodes` configuration.

 ### Additional Notes
 - While `e2-micro` is a viable option for `machine_type`, in practice it's not very useful as all the overhead that comes with GKE such as Stackdriver agent, `kube-dns`, `kube-proxy`, etc. consumes most of availble memory.
 I recommend starting with at least an `e2-small` (2CPUs/2GB memory)